scicloj/wolframite/WIP-NEW-DOCS.md

 * `(parse/parse-fn sym opts)` - return a "proxy fn", which will invoke a Wolfram fn of the given name, transforming its arguments from Clojure data to Wolfram expressions and the opposite on the result.
 ** Powered by `clojuratica.base.cep/cep`, the convert-eval-parse fn
+* Naming of options: the convention for opts passed through the pipeline si that the keyword namespace would indicate the stage of the pipeline (convert, parse, eval).